Are you ready to kickstart your music career?

 Rest assured that the recorded audio is crisp and clear!

-Despite its small plastic size and durability (take extra good care of it), it is a great pick for beginners.
+Despite its small plastic size and durability (take extra good care of it), it’s a great pick for beginners.

-If you are just starting out with little to no knowledge yet, its intuitive design will definitely be a great help!
+If you’re just starting out, its intuitive design will be a great help!

 9. Motu M2